jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate using "<SOLUTIONID>" --view-configuration`

-This command should print out a JSON object that looks like this:
+This command should print out a JSON object that looks just like this:

 ```
 {